Hugh Faringdon: Life

 John Rugg had been charged with taking and concealing one of the Abbey's celebrated relics, being the purported hand of St. Anastasius.
 The monks of Reading, not under suspicion of complicity in the Abbot's alleged treason, were given pensions normally set upon monks and nuns at the dissolution of their monasteries.

 Legacy

-Hugh Faringdon was declared a martyr of the Catholic Church and beatified by the Pope Leo XIII in 1895.
-His feast day is 15 November.
+Hugh Faringdon was declared a martyr of the Catholic Church and beatified by the Pope Leo XIII in 1895 and his feast day is 15 November.

 There are stained glass windows of Blessed Hugh in the following churches: